zam334x/Flight-Price-Prediction/README.md

 - Ticket prices increase as the departure date approaches, and business class tickets are consistently more expensive.
 - The model can be used to help passengers make informed decisions about when to book flights.

+## Residual Plots
 ![Residual Plots for Tuned Models](Residual_Plots.png)
+- **RandomForest** shows the best performance, with residuals more randomly distributed and concentrated around zero.
+- Linear models (LinearRegression, Ridge) are unable to capture non-linearity, as indicated by distinct patterns in residuals.
+- Boosting models (GradientBoosting, XGBoost, AdaBoost) perform well, but RandomForest still has a slight edge in residual distribution.
+- Ideal Residual Plot: For a perfect model, residuals should be randomly scattered around the zero line without any discernible patterns.
+**Overall, these plots confirm that RandomForest is the best model in terms of capturing the underlying patterns of the data, with lower residuals and better fit.**

 ## Future Improvements
 - Implement more advanced hyperparameter tuning techniques like **RandomizedSearchCV** or **Bayesian Optimization**.